Dolní Cerekev: Etymology

-The name Cerekev is derived from cierkev, which is an old Czech term for a wooden church.
-The attribute dolní ('lower') was added to distinguish it from Horní Cerekev ("Upper Cerekev").
+The name Cerekev is derived from cierkev, which is an Old Czech term for a wooden church.
+The prefix dolní ('lower') was added to distinguish it from Horní Cerekev ('upper Cerekev').

 Geography

 Dolní Cerekev is located about 10 km southwest of Jihlava.
 It lies on the border between the Křemešník Highlands and Křižanov Highlands.
 The highest point is at 603 m above sea level.
 The Jihlava River flows through the market town.

 History

 According to a local chronicler from the 18th century, Dolní Cerekev was founded in 1224, but there is no evidence for this.
 The first trustworthy written mention of Dolní Cerekev is from 1352.
 Among the most important owners of the village were the Leskovec family, who acquired the village in the 15th century.
 They had built here a fortress, which was first documented in 1552.
 At the beginning of the Thirty Years' War, Dolní Cerekev became a property of the archbishopric of Prague.

 In 1832, Dolní Cerekev was hit by a cholera epidemic, which killed over 100 inhabitants.
 Development stagnated until the second half of the 19th century, when the Jihlava–Veselí nad Lužnicí railway began operating.

 From 1910 to 1980, Spělov was an independent municipality and the village of Nový Svět was its municipal part.
 On 1 April 1980, Spělov and Nový Svět were annexed to Nová Cerekev.